andrwnv/Liga-Stavok-Flutterthon/README.md

-# Liga-Stavok-Flutterthon
+# LigaStavok

-Liga Stavok Flutterthon (link: https://codenrock.com/contests/359#/tasks/409/1146)
+A new Flutter project.